exexexll/Bumpin.io/CONTENT-POLICY-AND-CONSENT.md

 **I understand and consent that:**
 - ✓ My selfie and video will be shown to all users in matchmaking
 - ✓ Other users can view my profile content
-- ✓ My content will be stored on Napalm Sky's servers
+- ✓ My content will be stored on BUMPIn's servers
 - ✓ I am comfortable with other users seeing this content
-- ✓ I grant Napalm Sky the license described in Section 3.2
+- ✓ I grant BUMPIn the license described in Section 3.2

 ### 10.2 Video Chat Consent